The Best Alaska Auto Insurance Company

 Alaska Auto Insurance Reviews

 State Farm is another solid all-rounder in auto insurance.
 Its informative and easy to navigate website clearly outlines a range of good coverage options.
-Though there’s no live customer service chat offered, a feature we liked on the GEICO and Progressive websites, there is a whole resource page dedicated to tips about auto insurance and ownership.
+Though there’s no live customer service chat offered, a feature we liked on the Progressive website, there is a whole resource page dedicated to tips about auto insurance and ownership.

-State Farm also boasts a good reputation when it comes to customer service and claims experience, earning the exact same grades as our top pick, GEICO — 89/100 overall customer rating from Consumer Reports and 3 out of 5 from JD Power for overall satisfaction and claims experience.
+State Farm also boasts a good reputation when it comes to customer service and claims experience — earning 89/100 overall customer rating from Consumer Reports and 3 out of 5 from JD Power for overall satisfaction and claims experience.
 You can rest assured when it comes to State Farm’s financial stability as well, the company earns extremely high ratings from Moody’s, AM Best, and S&P Global.
-While GEICO earned slightly higher financial ratings, both companies are rated very highly and considered stable.

-State Farm provides a significant number of discounts — just behind those offered by GEICO — including a healthy driving habits discount for those with a clean driving record and a student-away-at-school discount if you want a break on insuring a driver who lives far from home and won’t be driving that often.
-It also offers the same number of endorsements as GEICO, which at 11 is slightly less than competitors Allstate and Progressive, but they include the most important, like liability (including for uninsured/underinsured drivers), collision, and comprehensive, as well as add-ons, such as rental reimbursement if you have to rent a car while yours isn’t driveable, and coverage specifically tailored for teen drivers.
+State Farm provides a significant number of discounts — including a healthy driving habits discount for those with a clean driving record and a student-away-at-school discount if you want a break on insuring a driver who lives far from home and won’t be driving that often.
+It also offers the 11 endorsements — slightly less than competitors Allstate and Progressive, but it includes the most important, like liability (including for uninsured/underinsured drivers), collision, and comprehensive, as well as add-ons, such as rental reimbursement if you have to rent a car while yours isn’t driveable, and coverage specifically tailored for teen drivers.

 One thing we didn’t like about State Farm’s online quote process was that you have to provide a social security number or driver’s license number to get an online quote.
 Since they’re the only one of our top picks that require this, it seems like an unnecessary hurdle to receive potential pricing.
 That said, you can always get a quote from an agent over the phone.